jsd20191008/js-basics-control-flow-loops-practice-solution/README.md

-# Homework #1: JavaScript Basics, Control Flow & Loops
+# JavaScript Basics, Control Flow & Loops Practice

 To complete this assignment, do the following: